katychuang/cisc3140_lab3/proj2/README.md

 Now "skip" all car makes with the unique ID and restart until there is no more data in the .CSV.

+### Additional Feature

+The new feature allows the report.csv file in which the parsed data gets exported to be modified and improved.
+The scripts added sorts the data further in the report.csv file and allows for the fields and output to be customized.